protofire/polkadot-contract-wizard/README.md

 ## Getting Started

 ### 🚀 Run app

 To run the application it is necessary to copy the environment variables file `.env.example` and paste it as `.env`, in this file you will find environment variables like as the default RPC.

+> 🚨🚨🚨 It is necessary to specify the variables int the `.env` to run the application .
+>

 #### A. With Docker